0xferit/swap/README.md

 ## How to run

-1. Truffle directory under `src/truffle/`. `cd src/truffle && yarn test` command compiles and tests contracts.
+1. Truffle directory under `src/truffle/`. `yarn && yarn test` command compiles and tests contracts.

-2. Root directory contains the react app. `yarn start` starts it.
+2. Root directory contains the react app. `yarn && yarn start` starts it.
 Switch over to kovan network to use it.

+Or a one liner: `cd src/truffle/ && yarn && yarn compile && cd ../../ && yarn && yarn start`